publiccodenet/about/activities/communication/communication-remote-first.md

 type: Resource
 ---

+# Tips on communication in a remote first environment

 As we aim to work remote-first, and a lot of our work with codebase communities happens remotely, here are some tips on communication in a remote-first environment.

 ## Questioning video-call as default